llamalamp/etch_a_sketch/README.md

 equal an even amount of rows and colums.
 Apparently you can't put javascript in CSS together otherwise I could make it read x number of rows and x number of colums based on the user input but that doesn't work.
 I might have to seek some help and guidance on that piece.

+*DAY TWO*
+I was able to get the DIVS to line up in a grid with equal size!
+Not 100% sure why it works though so I def need to dig in a little bit more to really figure it out.
+My next challenge is figuring out how to clear the board of the current divs before creating the next set.
+Right now, it just adds more.
+Im going to take a break from this for a bit and dive into free code camps html/css projects a bit more and get started on the javascript "certification" course they have.
+I'm hoping it will help me get more comfortable with the concepts.